 Shouted I to the ceiling light.

 The fan then turned to look at me,

-“I think you’re going a little loony.”
+“I think you’ve gone a tad loony.”

-The chairs and the tables too agreed.
+The chairs and tables too agreed.

-“this guy’s brain is finally beat.”
+“this guy’s brain is really beat.”

 I then crawled onto the sofa.

 Sitting there, I gazed afar.

 “Is it now time for your consultation?”

 “I guess it is,” in a soft voice I quipped.